University of Jordan: Amman

 In 1962, the University of Jordan selected Jubaiha area as the construction site for its campus.
 Situated north of the capital, Amman, the conservatory offered ample space, picturesque views adorned with ancient cypress and pine trees, and a central location, close to significant landmarks in Jordan.

 Spanning an area of 1,200 dunums, equivalent to 0.463 square miles (1.20 km2), The university's main campus in Jubaiha borders University Street (Queen Rania Street), a major road connecting eastern and western Amman.
 The corridor includes cafés, restaurants, hotels, and student housing, and it is a common destination for students and visitors.

-The campus features twelve gates, including one on the southern side, two on the eastern side, two on the northern side, and seven on the western side, notably the University Street side, which includes the main entrance.
+The campus has twelve gates, including one on the southern side, two on the eastern side, two on the northern side, and seven on the western side, notably the University Street side, which includes the main entrance.
 Also, the university designates four lots for student parking: near the School of Arts (south campus), the Admissions and Registration Unit by University Street, the School of Education at the northern gate, and the Scientific Parking area on the eastern side of the scientific faculties.